sateffen/go-suspend-on-idle/README.md

 If you want to use these options when running the program as a service, you may need to add them to the `ExecStart` line in your systemd unit file.

+## Go Implementation

+This project was originally implemented in Go before being ported to Rust.
+You can find the Go source code on the "go-implementation" branch.
+That version is considered legacy but implements the same features and works just fine.

 ## Disclaimer

 This project is just something I made for my own homeserver.
 You can use or fork it if you want, but don't expect me to add features for you.
 Use it at your own risk.